Leading a Fellowship

 i.
 Leaders should not give money, but offer prayer and encouragement.
 Requests for monetary or material support can be referred to CLF offices.

 ii.
-People (new-comers, members) may not collect emails, contact information, nor build a directory, list, or database of members.
+People (visitors, members) may not collect emails, contact information, nor build a directory, list, or database of members.
 Leaders will need a list with contact information to communicate with members, but must respect their privacy and not share information.

 iv.
 Promoting other churches, denominations, ministries, study groups, or materials in this setting is inappropriate.
 People attending these meetings should come with genuine interest and an open, hungry heart for this message, without skewing, twisting, or heckling these teachings.